-Prior to admission to candidacy, each student must pass a reading examination in a language of scholarship relevant to their research interests; the language selected should be useful in reading the literature in his or her field of study.
-In no case may students be admitted to candidacy without successfully completing the language requirement.
-Language examinations will be held on specified dates in the fall and spring.
-In some cases an additional reading language or field language may be necessary to conduct effective research.
+Prior to admission to candidacy, students must pass a reading examination in a language of scholarship relevant to their research interests; the language selected should be useful in reading the literature in their field of study.

-In the fall semester of their third year, students will develop a preliminary dissertation proposal.
-On the basis of this proposal, and in consultation with their dissertation committees, students will prepare a set of position papers.
-The papers will explore the key theoretical concerns, methodological issues, and ethnographic and historical data that are addressed in the student's dissertation research.
-These papers, along with the dissertation proposal, will incorporate a thorough review of the literature relevant to this research, and will be the foundation for the student's admission to doctoral candidacy.

-Early in the spring of their third year, students must pass a qualifying examination.
-This will be an oral exam, conducted by the student's dissertation committee, in which students will be responsible for all of the materials in their position papers.
-Students who pass their qualifying examination will revise (as needed) and defend their dissertation proposal before the end of their third year.
-The proposal defense will be open to all members of the Anthropology Department, and evaluated by the student's dissertation committee.
+During the spring semester of the student's second year in the MA/PhD program students will plan the topics of three position papers which are part of the PhD Qualifying process.
+These papers will explore the key theoretical concerns, methodological issues, and ethnographic and historical data that are to be addressed in the student's dissertation research.
+These papers, along with the dissertation proposal, will incorporate a thorough review of the literature relevant to this research.
+In the spring of their third year students must pass a qualifying examination.
+After passing their qualifying examination, students will revise (as needed) and defend their dissertation proposal before the end of their third year.